-There are endless choices for deciding what to eat in Tokyo.
+There’s endless choice for deciding which of the best foods in Tokyo to try.
 You can enjoy traditional Japanese fare such as sushi along with creative dishes that incorporate influences from other regions.
-It’s also home to the world’s largest fish market.
+Tokyo is also home to the world’s largest fish market.
 In Tokyo, you’ll even find restaurants that’ll forever change the way that you think about ramen!

-Is your stomach starting to rumble?
+Stomach starting to rumble?
 Taste all the must-eat local dishes in Tokyo with help from this complete Tokyo food guide…

 Tokyo food guide: 8 must-eat dishes